 Recent research indicates that digital health is boosting patient experience.
-Health information technology has been shown to increase the quality and safety of health interventions, as well as provide additional channels for doctor-patient communication.
+Health information technology has been shown to increase the quality and safety of health interventions and provide additional channels for doctor-patient communication.
 There has been a lot of progress in this area as digital health continues to be more intuitive and interactive.
 These advances are leading to reported patient satisfaction increases as well.

 Cancer Patients Feeling Reassured with the Help of New IT Systems